DUNE-DAQ/restcmd/README.md

     send-restcmd.py --wait 3 --file ./sourcecode/restcmd/test/fdpc-commands.json

 There is also an interactive mode.
-This requires typing the next command's ID from the file to be sent:
+This requires typing the next command's ID from the set of commands that are available in the file:

     send-restcmd.py --interactive --file ./sourcecode/restcmd/test/fdpc-commands.json